-Have you ever witnessed a UFO in the sky or experienced creepy figures standing at the end of your bed, but passed it off as something commonplace, like an airplane or a sleep paralysis dream?
-Although these strange experiences can be rationalized with logic, what if these happenings were paranormal in nature?
+Have you ever witnessed a UFO in the sky or experienced creepy figures standing at the end of your bed, but passed it off as something commonplace, like an airplane or sleep paralysis?
+Although these strange experiences can be rationalized with logic, what if these happenings were of the paranormal variety?
 What if you really did see an extraterrestrial spacecraft in the sky?
 What if those creepy figures you saw were actually aliens abducting you?

 "I can't say for sure what happened to me that night, but here is what I know.